wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 - The BIG-IP only has python 2.7 available, and it is not easy to import external modules.
 - ClearPass only updates the Last Replication Timestamp once every 3 minutes.
 This implies that the maximum amount of time it potentially takes for a server to be marked `Down` is 3 minutes + the monitor timeout.
 This is unlikely, however, because the script marks a resource `Down` if it gets no HTTP response during the API calls, but it is worth noting.
 Therefore, make sure this isn't the only monitor in your resource pool.
 - Updating the ClearPass infrastructure will cause databases to be out of sync for a while.
 It may make sense to disable the monitor in each ClearPass zone during a maintenance window so that the entire infrastructure doesn't get flagged as `Down` simultaneously.
+- Very rarely, the script will execute the moment before the replication interval gets updated, and will show a time difference of 180 or 185 seconds between the subscriber and the rest of the cluster.
+This will cause the monitor to fail.
+However, at the next interval, the monitor will succeed.
+Therefore, the best practice use of this script is to set the `Timeout` on the monitor to the F5 best practice of 3x the monitor `Interval` + 1 seconds, with the monitor `Interval` no less than 5 seconds.

 ## Troubleshooting
 Check the `/var/log/ltm` logs for detailed information on script errors or issues.
 This is the most useful resource for checking why a node is failing its healthcheck.
 Use `tail -f /var/log/ltm` from the bash shell to watch logs in real time.